Aha! You are wondering what freelance writing is or freelancing in general?

 How do I get paid as a freelance writer?

-You want to be paid for writing.
+You want to get money for your writing.

 Different clients have different ways of paying freelancers.